-Prior's Court Foundation (usually referred to as Prior's Court) is a registered charity based in Berkshire providing education and residential care for young people with complex autism aged 5-25 and helping them to be healthy, happy, more independent and have the opportunity to work.
+Prior's Court Foundation (usually referred to as Prior's Court) is a registered charity based in Berkshire.
+Prior's Court provides education and residential care for autistic young people with complex needs aged 5-25 and helping them to be healthy, happy, more independent and have the opportunity to access the world of work.